Property Occupancy Document for state school property management

 The POD was last updated and notified in 2012.
 You can download the notifying the POD to all schools.

 Whenever any changes are made to the standard POD, the Ministry re-notifies the POD in the New Zealand Gazette.

 If your school has unique or different requirements, you may need an individualised POD.
 For example, a school on leased land will have different requirements in relation to the land.

-If you need an individualised POD, we will send it to you in a letter.
+If you need an individualised POD, we'll send it to you in a letter.
 This letter amounts to ‘notification’ under section 70 of the Education Act 1989.
-Individual PODs are not published in the New Zealand Gazette.
+Individual PODs aren't published in the New Zealand Gazette.

 We ask the board of each new or merging school to sign a memorandum of acknowledgement.
-By signing, you are showing you are aware that the POD is the basis of your school occupancy.
+By signing you're showing you're aware that the POD is the basis of your school occupancy.
 Even if you don’t sign the memorandum, the POD still applies.

 Last reviewed: Has this been useful?
 Give us your feedback